-Wiebke Denecke (魏樸和) was trained in Sinology, Japanology, Korean studies, philosophy, and medicine in her native Germany, in Hungary, Norway, Dalian, Taipei, Tokyo, and Seoul.
+Wiebke Denecke (魏樸和) was trained in Sinology, Japanology, Korean studies, philosophy, and medicine in her native Germany, in Hungary, Norway, Dalian, Taipei, Tokyo, Seoul, and Boston.
 She received her BA and MA from the University of Göttingen and her PhD from Harvard University.

-Denecke is currently working on projects that explore the relation of early Japanese literary culture to China and Korea, and that develop methodologies for the emerging field of comparative studies of East Asia’s Sinographic Sphere, on translations of Sino-Korean and Sino-Japanese poetry, and on visions for the global transformation of the humanities.
+Denecke is currently working on projects exploring the relation of early Japanese literary culture to China and Korea and developing methodologies for the emerging field of comparative studies of East Asia’s Sinographic Sphere; on translations of Sino-Korean and Sino-Japanese poetry; and on visions for the global transformation of the humanities.

 Denecke is interested in the mutually productive comparative exploration of premodern thought traditions of philosophy, persuasion, and rhetoric; poetry and poetics; court cultures; the development of literary traditions in multiliterate environments; literary historiography; poetry, cross-cultural encounters, and diplomacy; the history of knowledge formation and knowledge cultures; and the creative recapturing of East Asian traditions in the global present.